-Both the S4 and S5 come with large 5,200-mAh rechargeable batteries that supply up to 150 minutes of non-stop cleaning per charge.
-They are both rated to cover at most 2,700 square feet of floor before needing to head back to their charging dock to refuel.
+S4 and S5 come with large 5,200-mAh rechargeable batteries that supply up to 150 minutes of non-stop cleaning per charge.
+They are both rated to cover 2,700 square feet of the floor before needing to head back to their charging dock to refuel.
 Whether this is enough time and space to cover an entire floor is dependent on the size of your home, but on average, one charge should be enough to complete most, if not all, of one vacuuming/mopping cycle.

-Conclusion: Needless to say, more battery life means being able to cover a wider area per charge.
+Conclusion: More battery life means being able to cover a wider area per charge.
 The good thing about these robots is that they have auto-recharge and resume (more on these functions later) so they’ll never abandon their cleaning task because of a low battery.

 Auto Carpet Boost